TomatenKuchenDEV/docs/docs/tickets/general.md

 ---
 title: Ticket features
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains the ticket system and the setup
+Explains the ticket system and the setup and settings of it.
 ---

 ## Setting up ticket categories